Me as a kid in the 1970s:

 Aurora also produced a model of their own in 1972: a diorama-style kit featuring Mr. Spock facing off against a three-headed serpent.
 This “Spocks With Snakes” model would make its way to the States the following year, and AMT would even retool and re-issue the kit in 1980 as a tie-in to Star Trek: The Motion Picture, eliminating the serpent and with Spock now resembling (more or less) his appearance in the film.
 I know.
 Weird, right?
 That said, this remains one of my personal favorites.

 Along with continuing to release the steadily popular Enterprise model as well as the Klingon cruiser and Mr. Spock, AMT developed several other Star Trek models during the mid 1970s, which is around the same time I was getting into building such kits (see sob story above).
 1974 finally saw the release of a Galileo shuttlecraft model, originally designed so you could lift off the shuttle’s upper hull and see a fully detailed interior.
 Another childhood favorite was the “Exploration Set,” featuring scaled-down (and notoriously inaccurate) representations of a communicator, phaser, and tricorder.
-Like the Enterprise, this was the one kit I built several times.
+Like the Enterprise, this was the one kit I built more than once.
 Also like the Enterprise, these models did not survive outside play, requiring occasional replacement.
 Sorry, Mom.

 AMT’s final 1970s Star Trek offerings included a diorama of the Enterprise bridge (accuracy?
 Eh.
 Close), a “snap together” set featuring smaller versions of the Enterprise, Klingon cruiser and Romulan Bird-of-Prey, a larger version of the Romulan ship, and the K-7 space station seen in the classic episode “The Trouble With Tribbles.”
 This one even came with an itty-bitty Enterprise model of its own.
 Of these, I only built the bridge and the snap-together ships, and the bridge was by far the more involved piece, particularly with my admittedly amateur model assembling skills.